thewindsofwinter/anima/README.md

-ANIMA (Analyzer for Neural Images through Machine Algorithms) is a Java-based image processing software specialized for immunohistochemically stained neuron images.
+ANIMA (Analyzer for Neural Images by Matching Algorithm) is a Java-based image processing software specialized for immunohistochemically stained neuron images.
 This repository replaces thewindsofwinter/neural-analysis as a more permanent location for software storage as it is being developed.